kevgo/vscode-markdown-ide/README.md

 }
 ```

-This `titleRegex` matches the last word of the note title, but only if it is
+This `titleRegEx` extracts the last word in the note title if it’s wrapped in
-surrounded by parentheses.
-With this setting in place, when we auto-complete a
+parentheses.
+With this setting in place, auto-completed links now look like:
-link to the note, it would look like this:

 ```md
 Consider the [GDP](gross-domestic-product.md)
 ```

-This screencast demonstrates the feature in action:
+Here’s a screencast showing the feature in action:

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/kevgo/vscode-markdown-ide/main/documentation/tikibase-fix-light.gif">